Special Collections Research & Access

 University Archives Info for Staff

-Approximately 25% of archive patrons who call, email, or visit the University Archives are Washington University staff members, searching for information related to the University’s 150-plus years of history.
+Approximately 25% of archive patrons who call, email, or visit the University Archives are WashU staff members searching for information about the University’s 150-plus years of history.

 Reunion staff from all academic divisions access campus yearbooks and historic photograph collections for invitations, Facebook pages, event displays, memory books, and more.

-EH&S Radiation Safety Division consulted the archives to determine when campus buildings were constructed and, therefore, which might have hazardous emergency lights.
+EH&S Radiation Safety Division consulted the archives to determine when campus buildings that might have hazardous emergency lights were constructed.

-The Art on Campus Program is using the earliest campus architecture documents to provide historical perspective and background for the commissioned artists.
+The Art on Campus Program uses the earliest campus architecture documents to provide a historical perspective and background for the commissioned artists.

-University Marketing & Communications Newsroom staff works closely with Washington University Archives staff to locate historic images needed for outside media requests, generally needed on very short notice.
+WashU Marketing & Communications Newsroom staff works closely with University Archives staff to locate historic images needed for outside media requests, generally needed on very short notice.
 The archives also regularly contribute to campus publications and websites, such as this tribute to William H. Danforth.

 Washington University Archives archives the official records created by the Chancellor and provides access for his office staff and authorized researchers.
 A similar service is provided for the records of the Provost, Board of Trustees, Faculty Senate, and other offices.